Mu2e/Offline/DQMHelpers/README.md

 `otsdaq-mu2e-crv` `CrvStatusMetrics_module.cc` constructs a
-`mu2e::CRVStatusDQM` member with `fillLivePlots = true`, prefers `CrvStatus`/`CrvDAQerror` products, and still publishes the five LastPoint series.
+`mu2e::CRVStatusDQM` member with `fillLivePlots = true`, prefers `CrvStatus`/`CrvDAQerror` products, and publishes the five LastPoint series.
 If the status product is absent it falls back to DTC-fragment decode for LastPoint only. `HistoSender` ships `errorBitsVsRoc` (and the other status hists) when `sendHists: true`.
 File-mode FCL: `fcl/RunCrvStatusDQM_vst_raw.fcl`.